eugenia1984/english/glossary.md

 - **of course** is a phrase used to express strong agreement or to indicate that something is obvious.

+- **our**: is a possessive pronoun.
+It shows that something belongs to or is related to a group that includes the speaker

 ---

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> P